 Scaling and root planing is a two-part procedure to treat periodontitis.
 The scaling portion is when we remove all of the plaque and tartar above and below the gumline, cleaning all the way down to the bottom of the pocket.

-We then begins the second phase of treatment, which is, root planing.
-Root planing is smoothing out your teeth roots to help your gums re-attach to your teeth.
-Planing helps the root surfaces become smooth, which keeps bacteria, plaque, and tartar from re-adhering underneath the gumline.
+We then begins the second phase of treatment, which is root planing.
+Root planing smooths out the roots of your teeth to help your gums re-attach to them, while keeping bacteria, plaque, and tartar from re-adhering underneath the gumline.
 The process may take more than one appointment to make sure that your teeth are clean and healthy.

 To schedule a consultation or to ask any questions about scaling and root planing, give us a call at (847) 426-9430 or send us an email.